NecroHome/mod-travelers-recall/README.md

 ---

 ## 13/09/2026 UPDATE

-If you update to this new version, update the addon!
+**Important:** If you update the module to this version, make sure to update the client addon as well.

+---

 ## Description